vmware-archive/vsphere-storage-for-docker/docs/misc/docker-volume-auth-proposal.v1_2.md

 Permissions Model
 =================

-As mentioned above, permissions for Docker volume driver usage are granted to VMs or groups of VMs.
+As mentioned above, permissions for Docker volume service usage are granted to VMs or groups of VMs.
 A group of VMs is known as a `Tenant`.
 Tenants provide for full isolation of volumes such that volumes created by one tenant are neither visible nor usable from other tenants, even if those volumes reside on datastores shared by tenants.
 An exception to this rule is if the `global` `visibility` privilege is granted to a tenant for a datastore.
 This allows the tenant to see all volumes in all tenants on the datastore.

 Privileges consist of operations against a datastore and limits on those operations.
 Privileges are assigned per datastore, and each tenant may have different privileges for different datastores.